 They will need to be pretreated or soaked before washing and drying.
 If you dry a stain, you will most likely have a stain for life.

-Specialty Items- These are things that have to be washed separately, are not colorfast, cant be dried, or have otherwise special instructions that keep them separate.
+These are things that have to be washed separately, are not colorfast, can’t be dried, or have otherwise special instructions that keep them separate.

 Some people like to sort everything else into its color category to get a nice mix of small and large items for each load.
 For example, with a large family you may end up with a blue load, green load, khaki load, black load, etc. If your items are colorfast, (most clothing will be) you can combine colors together.

-This is not by any means the only way to sort clothing.
-I know of families who sort clothing by the owner to make it easier to put away.
-They pull out problem and specialty items, but on the whole one child's green shirt, khaki pants, blue shorts, etc are all colorfast and can be washed together.
+This is not by any means the only way to sort clothing; you may consider sorting by owner to make it easier to put it away.
 This can be a great time-saving method for families that seem to have all of their clean laundry piled in one place.
 As long as your method gets your clothes clean and keeps them intact, it is best to develop a system that fits your family.

 Follow these six steps at the beginning of a laundry session and you avoid most of the common pitfalls that can ruin your clothing.